Compare cheap car insurance

 - Car insurance policies typically cover the cost of repairs to a vehicle in the event of an accident or incident.

-- The level of coverage for repairs can vary depending on the type of policy, with third-party coverage only covering damages and injuries to third parties and their property, third-party, fire, and theft coverage also covering damages to your vehicle from fire or theft, and comprehensive coverage being the most extensive and covers damages to your own vehicle as well as third-party damages, fire, and theft.
+- The level of cover for repairs can vary depending on the type of policy, with third-party cover only covering damages and injuries to third parties and their property, third-party, fire, and theft cover also covering damages to your vehicle from fire or theft, and comprehensive cover being the most extensive and covers damages to your own vehicle as well as third-party damages, fire, and theft.

 - Car insurance policies will only cover the cost of repairs up to the current market value of the vehicle.

-- Many policies have a policy excess that you will need to pay before coverage kicks in.
+- Many policies have a policy excess that you will need to pay before cover kicks in.

 - It’s important to review the terms and conditions of a policy to understand what is and is not covered, as well as any excess amounts that may apply.